 You must apply for a permit before any work can begin for the installation of a septic tank on the territory of the Municipality of Chelsea.
 This is required for the construction of a complete septic system and for any partial work such as the installation of a holding tank, replacement of a septic tank and corrective measures for an existing leaching field.

-Your application must include the permit application form for a septic system and two copies of an expert report (engineer or qualified technologist who is a member of a recognized professional order in Quebec).
+Your application must be sent to email@example.com and must include the permit application form for a septic system and one copie in PDF format of an expert report (engineer or qualified technologist who is a member of a recognized professional order in Quebec).

 Distances must comply with the Ministère de l’Environnement’s Q-2, r.22 Regulation respecting waste water disposal system for isolated dwellings and Environment Quality Act.

-You must complete the application form, Request for Information on a Septic Installation and drop it off at the Municipality’s reception desk along with a payment of $50 payable by check, debit or cash.
+You must complete the application form, Request for Information on a Septic Installation and email it to firstname.lastname@example.org.
+An invoice will then be sent to you, by email, to pay the $50 fee.
+Payment can be made either by mailing a cheque (payable to: Municipality of Chelsea), by dropping it in the outside mailbox (we ask that you do not drop cash in the mailbox) or by coming to the Municipality of Chelsea.
+In the latter case, you can pay by cheque, debit or cash.
 The owner's signature is required except in cases where a notary was commissioned and making the request.
 In this case, the notary’s office will be charged.
 The letter sets out information available on file about your septic system and the results of the last inspection made under the Septic Tank Emptying Program offered by the Municipality.
 It should be noted that the inspection carried out under this Program is a visual inspection only.

 We understand that these types of letters are required rapidly in real estate transactions, nevertheless, please allow 10 business days for the issuance of this document.